Erdash4/st-emojis/README.md

 ## Installation

-Copy this extension's github link: `https://github.com/Erdash4/st-emojis/`, go to extensions, click on the "Install Extension" button located on the top right and paste this into the first text field.
-Click on 'Install for this user' / 'Install just for me'.
+Copy this extension's GitHub URL: `https://github.com/Erdash4/st-emojis/`, go to extensions, click on the "Install Extension" button located on the top right and paste the URL into the first text field.
+Click on either 'Install for this user' or 'Install just for me'.

 ## Notes